Please ensure Javascript is enabled for purposes of website accessibility

 Read the meeting agenda

-• Timeline item 5 - active
+• Timeline item 5 - complete

-Stage 5: Planning Scheme Amendment Process begins (subject to Council decision)
+Stage 5: Planning Scheme Amendment Process begins

-• Timeline item 6 - incomplete
+• Timeline item 6 - complete

 Stage 6: Public Exhibition Period

 Council provides property owners and stakeholders with the opportunity to support or object to the proposed heritage controls.
-The Public Exhibition Period must be publicly advertised and open for a minimum of 28 days.

-• Timeline item 7 - incomplete
+• Timeline item 7 - complete

 Stage 7: Consider submissions received during public exhibition period

-• Timeline item 8 - incomplete
+• Timeline item 8 - active

-Stage 8: Panel Hearing (if required)
+Stage 8: Panel Hearing

 All submitters in the Public Exhibition Period (Stage 6) and Council are provided an opportunity to present their case to the Panel.
-Learn more about Planning Panels
+Learn more about Planning Panels.

 • Timeline item 9 - incomplete